By Lee Walker | 3 of 4 in the Year-End Giving series

-Likewise, stocks or other securities can be contributed to the church sometimes providing significant tax advantages.
+Likewise, stocks or other securities can be contributed to the church sometimes providing significant tax advantages for the donor.
 If a stock has appreciated in value, you can claim the full current value of the stock as a charitable contribution but avoid paying any capital gains tax.
 Bible Center enjoys a relationship with a local broker (a member of the church) who handles the receiving and selling of the stocks at no (or minimum) cost.

-For individuals over the age of 70 ½, did you know you can donate up to $100,000 from a qualified IRA without paying income tax on the withdrawal?
-This year there is no required minimum distribution (RMD), but even as that provision expires in 2021 a qualified charitable distribution (QCD) can satisfy the RMD requirement and still be tax-free.
+For individuals over the age of 70½, did you know you can donate up to $100,000 from a qualified IRA without paying income tax on the withdrawal?
+Such a contribution can satisfy the Required Minimum Distribution (RMD).
 The contribution can come directly from the IRA to the church without being added to the donor’s income.
 For some, this could also mean fewer taxes paid on Social Security benefits.

 4. Arrangements Involving a Beneficiary